ljufa/rsplayer/docs/README.md

 - **Problem (bug) report with diagnostics**: Report problems directly from the app.
 - **Desktop App File Logging**: Rolling log files for the desktop app, so users can capture and share diagnostics without running from a terminal.
 - **Homebrew Distribution**: Install and update RSPlayer on macOS through a Homebrew formula/cask.
-- **Android App**: A native Android build (with an optional kiosk mode for dedicated players), published to the Google Play Store.
+- **Android App on Google Play**: publish the Android app (shipped as an APK since v4.9.0) to the Play Store, and add an optional kiosk mode for dedicated players.
 - **AUR Package**: An official Arch User Repository package for Arch Linux and derivatives.

 ## Contributing